-The Credit Union is authorized to use the Discount Window with the Federal Reserve Bank of San Francisco (FRBSF) to borrow money on the terms and security required per the FRBSF's Operating Circular No. 10, effective July 16, 2013, as amended and supplemented from time to time thereafter ("OC-10").
+The Credit Union is also authorized to use the Discount Window with the FRBSF to borrow money on the terms and security required per the FRBSF's Operating Circular No. 10, effective July 16, 2013, as amended and supplemented from time to time thereafter ("OC-10").
 The agreement is reviewed for continuation by the FRBSF and the Credit Union annually.